gobbez/ChessBot_Zoe/README.md

 Human Opening Books to start as an human (work in progress) Ollama chatbot to interact with users (work in progress)

+UPDATE: Now bot can find Opening name and human moves (if the game follows real Lichess games)

 <table>
   <tr>
     <td>